guscolyer/guscolyer/README.md

 - 👋 Hi, I’m @guscolyer
-- 👀 I’m a mechanical engineer interested in keeping legacy software progrmams running
+- 👀 I’m a mechanical engineer interested in keeping outdated legacy software programs running (I hate dumping programs which do the job adequately)
 - 🌱 I’m currently learning Supermium 124 and vista 32bit
-- 💞️ I’m looking to collaborate on how to understand software issues...
+- 💞️ I’m looking to collaborate on how to understand software issues
 - 📫 How to reach me on e-mail guscolyer@aol.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...